Laser diode: Vertical-cavity surface-emitting laser

 There are several advantages to producing VCSELs when compared with the production process of edge-emitting lasers.
 Edge-emitters cannot be tested until the end of the production process.
-If the edge-emitter does not work, whether due to bad contacts or poor material growth quality, the production time and the processing materials have been wasted.
+If the edge-emitter does not work, whether due to bad contacts or poor material growth quality, then the production time and the processing materials have been wasted.

 Additionally, because VCSELs emit the beam perpendicular to the active region of the laser as opposed to parallel as with an edge emitter, tens of thousands of VCSELs can be processed simultaneously on a three-inch gallium arsenide wafer.
 Furthermore, even though the VCSEL production process is more labor- and material-intensive, the yield can be controlled to a more predictable outcome.
 However, they normally show a lower power output level.

 Vertical-external-cavity surface-emitting-laser

-Vertical external-cavity surface-emitting lasers, or VECSELs, are similar to VCSELs.
+Vertical-external-cavity surface-emitting lasers, or VECSELs, are similar to VCSELs.
 In VCSELs, the mirrors are typically grown epitaxially as part of the diode structure, or grown separately and bonded directly to the semiconductor containing the active region.
 VECSELs are distinguished by a construction in which one of the two mirrors is external to the diode structure.
 As a result, the cavity includes a free-space region.
 A typical distance from the diode to the external mirror would be 1 cm.

 One of the most interesting features of any VECSEL is the small thickness of the semiconductor gain region in the direction of propagation, less than 100 nm.
-In contrast, a conventional in-plane semiconductor laser entails light propagation over distances of from 250 µm upward to 2 mm or longer.
-The significance of the short propagation distance is that it causes the effect of "antiguiding" nonlinearities in the diode laser gain region to be minimized.
-The result is a large-cross-section single-mode optical beam which is not attainable from in-plane ("edge-emitting") diode lasers.
+In contrast, a conventional in-plane semiconductor laser entails light propagation over distances of from 250 μm upward to 2 mm or longer.
+The significance of the short propagation distance is that it causes the effect of antiguiding nonlinearities in the diode laser gain region to be minimized.
+The result is a large-cross-section single-mode optical beam that is not attainable from in-plane ("edge-emitting") diode lasers.

-Several workers demonstrated optically pumped VECSELs, and they continue to be developed for many applications including high power sources for use in industrial machining (cutting, punching, etc.) because of their unusually high power and efficiency when pumped by multi-mode diode laser bars.
-However, because of their lack of p–n junction, optically pumped VECSELs are not considered "diode lasers", and are classified as semiconductor lasers.
+Several workers demonstrated optically pumped VECSELs, and they continue to be developed for many applications, including high-power sources for use in industrial machining (cutting, punching, etc.) because of their unusually high power and efficiency when pumped by multi-mode diode laser bars.
+However, because of their lack of p–n junctions, optically pumped VECSELs are not considered diode lasers, and are classified as semiconductor lasers.

 Electrically pumped VECSELs have also been demonstrated.
 Applications for electrically pumped VECSELs include projection displays, served by frequency doubling of near-IR VECSEL emitters to produce blue and green light.